Code-Institute-Submissions/Milestone-project3-4/README.md

 ### Content

-I got some help from my mentor and the tutor team.
-They are good at nodding me in the right direction when i need it

-### Media

-I found the images i use on [Pexels](https://www.pexels.com/sv-se/)

-The animated sidenav is from [w3s](https://www.w3schools.com/howto/howto_js_sidenav.asp) and the accordions are heavily inspired by them.
+The animated sidenav is from [w3s](https://www.w3schools.com/howto/howto_js_sidenav.asp) and the accordions are also heavily inspired by them.
 I am capable of implementing the basic accordion functionality of open and close, but the changing of + to - i copied from them.

 ### Acknowledgements

-I was inspired to use accordions for the project by looking at the Mini project code institute videos
+I was inspired to use accordions for the project by looking at the Mini project code institute videos.
+I got some help from my mentor and the tutor team.
+They are good at nodding me in the right direction when i need it.